 Another effective alternative:

-If you want your baby to sleep without being held, than this article is for you! .You are going to learn to help your baby fall asleep on his own by timing his awake times, creating the right environment and more!
-Teach your baby how to self soothe himself to sleep without any fuss!
+If you want your baby to sleep without being held, than this e-book is for you! .You are going to learn to help your baby fall asleep on his own by timing his awake times, creating the right environment and more!
+Teach your baby how to self soothe himself to sleep without any fuss from a mom of three who has been there and found the solution!
 Read more here!

 I am a strong believer of having a sleep time routine and even a nap time routine.
 It’s super important that babies have a structured and disciplined schedule.
 This will help them know what to expect during those times.
 If you have a routine, their bodies will get used to it and you will see how they will start rubbing their eyes when it’s almost time for bedtime.